Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

 Frame Range
 ------------------------

-By default, the *Frame Range* (Frame Start 1 to Frame End 250) is a lighter shade of gray.
+By default, the *Frame Range* is set to start at frame 1 and end at frame 250.
 You can change the frame range in the top right of the Timeline header, or in the Output Properties.

 Keyframes
 ---------

-For the active and selected objects, keyframes are displayed as a yellow dots, depending on the keyframe type.
+For the active and selected objects, keyframes are displayed as a yellow diamonds.

+You can click to select one at a time, or select several by holding shift, or by dragging a box around the keyframes.
+You can then move and scale them using :kbd:`G` and :kbd:`S`

 *Only Selected Channels* can be enabled. :menuselection:`Timeline --> View --> Only Selected Channels`.
 For *Armatures*, this will display the object keyframes,